ralphje/django-audit-trail/README.md

 Any audit logging is entirely automatic.
 However, if you are using models in a non-request context, or have not loaded the middleware, and do want to store the actor performing an action, you should inherit your models from ``audit.models.Model`` and replace all calls to ``save()`` with ``save(actor=user)``.
 Saving a form can be done by calling ``audit.save_form(form, actor=actor)``.

 Reading the audit log in your code can be done by searching for the correct LogItem (it uses a GenericForeignKey).
 Modifications can be found in the fieldchange_set.
+Every modification contains an old_value and a new_value, both of which are always set if known.

+Be warned that the two tables can grow exponentially and you should use a proper DB setup that can handle this bulk of data.
+(Every value is stored multiple times: in the original table, in the new_value and after some time also in the old_value).

 Internals
 ---------